-When BenefitConnect COBRA is notified by the HR Service Center that one of these events has occurred, BenefitConnect COBRA will in turn notify you that you have the right to elect continuation coverage.
+When the HR Service Center is notified that one of these events has occurred, BenefitConnect COBRA will in turn notify you that you have the right to elect continuation coverage.
 Under the law, you have 60 days from the date you would lose Chevron health plan coverage because of one of these events, or the date your continuation coverage election notice is sent to you, whichever is later, to inform BenefitConnect COBRA that you want continuation coverage.